-A maintained school is maintained by a local education authority (LEA); typically the council.
+A maintained school is a state school that is maintained by a local education authority (LEA); typically, the council.
 It is the most common educational provision in the country, accounting for 60% of all pupils in England.

 Maintained schools offer the most regulated and formulaic provision; the “one size fits all”.
 The advantage is that there is one common standard for all pupils across the country.
 And that standard can be effectively monitored and managed.

 But an independent school is not a free-for-all educational Wild West.
 It is expected to maintain certain standards, adhere to guidelines, and is inspected by Ofsted/ISI to ensure compliance.
 Standards will include curriculum content, quality of leadership, suitability of staff, pupil safety and welfare, and complaints handling.

 The independent school charges fees, which is a deterrent for many.
 To justify those fees the school has to offer something more or different to a state school.
 That difference may be structural such as mixed or single sex, or faith or no faith at all.
-It could also be teaching ratios, facilities or breadth of provision.
+It could also be teaching ratios, facilities, or breadth of provision.

-By 2017 22% of English state primaries and 68% of secondaries had converted from maintained to academy status.
-An academy is a state school that is funded directly by central government.
-It differs from a maintained school in that it does not have to follow the National Curriculum.
+The land, buildings and assets are owned by a charitable trust.
 It can set its own school hours and staff pay and conditions.
 The academy’s admissions policy must be the same as it was before its change in legal status.
 This means that it can’t be selective if it wasn’t before.
+If it was a faith school before, it must maintain that faith-based provision.
 Pupils must still take national exams.